bisturi/bisturi/docs/reference/05_packet_as_field.md

 ```

 The use of Ref is most like a shortcut instead of create a new class which extends Field
 but at the cost of another level of indirection.
 You can see how to create your custom fields but this require a little more of knowlage
 about the lib.

-In the other hand, the Ref should not be used to link layers.
+The Ref should not be used to link layers or compose unrelated packets.
 For example, if you have
 the packet Ethernet and the packet IP, maybe you will be temted to define
 Ethernet.payload as Ref(IP) but this will bound your Ethernet implementation to IP.
-Exists more flexible solutions to this called 'specializations' which i will show you later.

-There is possible to use a subpacket (a packet defined inside of another) as a shortcut instead of using
+It is possible to use a subpacket (a packet defined inside of another) as a shortcut instead of using
 Ref.
 This is an example:

 ```python